csgrimes1/chihuahua/README.md

 `module.exports.afterTest = function(context) { ... }` (optional)

  * `context` is an instance of TestContext.
+ * The function is not required to return any value if it runs synchronously.
+ * The function may return a promise, and if it does, the test runner will wait it out.
+The wait timeout is the `timeout` field of the context.

 `module.exports.tests` Object defining tests

  * Each property name is a test description.
  * Each property value is a function taking a single argument, an instance of `TestContext`.
+ * A test function is not required to return any value if it runs synchronously.
+ * A test function may return a promise, and if it does, the test runner will wait it out.
+The wait timeout is the `timeout` field of the context.

 #### TestInitialization